Meet the amazing Spicy and Flavorsome Spiced Chili Preserve, Harissa

 How-to Make It

 Soak the dried chilies in enough hot water to just cover, and leave for 30 minutes to rehydrate and get plump.

 While soaking, you will then dry roast a teaspoon each of coriander seeds, cumin, and caraway.
 Dry roasting is when you use a hot dry heavy based pan with NO oil, and you keep moving the seeds around until they get aromatic but don’t burn.
 Once they have started to release their flavour (you can smell this!) take them off the heat, and once they are cool, place in the blender you will use.

 Drain the chilies when soft, and add them and to your spices in the blender or food processor.
 Add 4 of the cloves of garlic and some sea salt and pepper.

-Start to blend and slowly and add some olive oil until it’s a nice smooth paste.
-It will become a dark red color.
-You want it to be a paste consistency, so add olive oil until you get that and then stop.
+Start to blend, slowly adding some olive oil until it’s a nice smooth paste.
+It will become a dark red colour and you want it to be a paste consistency, so add olive oil until you get that and then stop.